XboxEmulationHub/.github/profile/README.md

 ## Usage
 For detailed usage instructions, please refer to the documentation in the specific repository you are interested in.

-## Contributing
-We welcome contributions from everyone.
-Please read our contributing guidelines before submitting a pull request.

 ## Community
 Join our Discord community: [Xbox Emulation Hub](https://discord.gg/WCmxvvxHqu)